-You can use a team workspace to draft and organize your work, and collaborate with your team.
-To prepare your team workspace, you'll fork your public collections from your public workspace to your team workspace.
+You can use an internal workspace to draft and organize your work, and collaborate with your team.
+To prepare your internal workspace, you’ll fork your public collections from your public workspace to your internal workspace.

 When your public API’s next iteration is ready to publish, you can create a pull request and merge your changes to your public workspace.
 This makes your latest changes available to your API consumers on the Postman API Network.